Skip to main content

 Bachpan Bachao Andolan v.
 Union of India & Others

-Children’s’ rights, child labor, forced labor, human trafficking, sexual abuse.
-Bachpan Bachao Andolan, a non-governmental organization in India submitted a petition to the Supreme Court of India to take action against the use of child performers in India’s traveling circuses.
-A study found that children were being trafficked from Nepal or taken from their homes, exploited as child laborers in these circuses, and subjected to mental, physical, and sexual abuse.
+In Bachpan Bachao Andolan v.
+Union of India & Others, the non-governmental organization Bachpan Bachao Andolan petitioned the Supreme Court of India to address the use of child performers in traveling circuses.
+A study revealed that children were being trafficked from Nepal or taken from their homes, forced to work as child laborers, and subjected to mental, physical, and sexual abuse.

 Bangaru Venkata Rao v.
 State of Andhra Pradesh

-A husband killed his wife by stabbing her in the abdomen and was sentenced under Section 302 of the Indian Penal Code to life imprisonment.
+A husband stabbed his wife in the abdomen during a sudden quarrel, leading to her death.
+He was convicted under Section 302 IPC (murder) and sentenced to life imprisonment by the trial court.
 He appealed the sentence, claiming that the record clearly establishes that he only delivered a single blow to his wife in a sudden quarrel, and therefore conviction under Section 302 is not proper.
-The High Court dismissed the appeal but the Supreme Court reversed, holding that the husband’s actions in a sudden fight did not warrant life imprisonment.
+His appeal was dismissed by the High Court.

 D.S.
 Grewal v.
 Vimmi Joshi